 - and, most importantly, a description of what you propose to do with us over the course of the fellowship year.
 Typically this takes the form of a digital project with an associated research plan or proposed course of study.

 - a dissertation abstract (no more than one page);

-- and your availability for a 30-minute interview slot sometime on Monday, December 9th from 9:00AM-10:00AM, 11:00AM-12:00PM, or 1:30PM-4:00PM.
+- and your availabilities for a 30-minute interview slot, either on Wednesday, February 23rd from 2-4 or on Thursday, February 24th from 10-12.
 This can be communicated by email or in the cover letter.
 These time slots will be used for finalist interviews.
 We’re aiming for a quicker process this year by announcing those interview times in advance, though we can work out alternatives if scheduling difficulties arise.
-If you are unavailable then, please suggest other times on or around the 9th or 10th of December.
+If you are unavailable then, please suggest other times on or around those days.